kristopherjohnson/bitsybasic/README.md

 `PRINT`

 If expressions are separated by commas, then a tab character is output between them.
 If expressions are separated by semicolons, then there is no separator output between them.

+`PRINT` usually outputs a newline character after the expressions.
+You can suppress this behavior by ending the statement with a semicolon.
+End the statement with a comma to output a tab character rather than a newline.

 `INPUT`